Updated: October 27, 2025

 Review state requirements

-Some states don't require workers' comp for small businesses or sole proprietors, though self-employed people may still want coverage for personal protection.
-Others only mandate coverage once you reach a certain number of employees.
-Check your state's rules first because you might not even need coverage.
+Some states don't require workers' comp for small businesses or sole proprietors.
+Others mandate coverage only once you reach a certain number of employees.
+Check your state's rules first because you might not need to get coverage at all, saving you the entire premium.

 2. 2